Soup333/Windows-Sandbox-Gaming-Guide/README.md

 * In my testing, 60 fps and potentially higher is smoother than leaving games at 30 fps / vsync
 * Also lower resolutions may also be smoother, not sure about this one
+* If your monitor has a BFI option, maybe called PureXP, ULMB, ELMB, Blur reduction, etc, then try turning it on.
+It may improve the clarity.

 # If there are any issues, open a new issue :o